kleros/dao-module/docs/setup_guide.md

 - Contract address: address of the SafeSnap module (for example `0x4242424242424242424242424242424242424242`).
 - From the dropdown choose `setArbitrator`.
-- arbitrator (address): paste the address of the arbitrator **proxy** contract deployed in the previous step.
+- arbitrator (address): paste the address of the arbitration **proxy** contract deployed in the previous step.

 Once the transaction gets confirmed, you can start ruling disputed proposals from https://centralizedarbitrator.netlify.app/.

 ### Removing Gnosis Safe signers

 Last but not least, we have to remove the signers of the Safe, as they still have control over the multisig and some privileges over the SafeSnap module.
 Go again to https://rinkeby.gnosis-safe.io, go to "Settings" --> "Owners", and remove all owners of the multisig except for yourself.
 It's not possible to have an ownerless Safe.
-For this reason, the remaining owner (you) has to be replaced by the SafeSnap address.
+For this reason, the remaining owner (you) has to be replaced by the SafeSnap module address.

 ## Snapshot integration